johnkerl/miller/go/README.md

 * Main entry point is `mlr.go`; everything else in `src/miller`.
 * `src/miller/lib`:
   * Implementation of the `Mlrval` datatype which includes string/int/float/boolean/void/absent/error types.
 These are used for record values, as well as expression/variable values in the Miller `put`/`filter` DSL.
 See also below for more details.
-  * `Lrec` is the sequence of key-value pairs which represents a Miller record.
-The key-lookup mechanism is optimized for Miller read/write usage patterns -- please see `lrec.go` for more details.
+  * `Mlrmap` is the sequence of key-value pairs which represents a Miller record.
+The key-lookup mechanism is optimized for Miller read/write usage patterns -- please see `mlrmap.go` for more details.
   * `context` supports AWK-like variables such as `FILENAME`, `NF`, `NR`, and so on.
 * `src/miller/cli` is the flag-parsing logic for supporting Miller's command-line interface.
 When you type something like `mlr --icsv --ojson put '$sum = $a + $b' then filter '$sum > 1000' myfile.csv`, it's the CLI parser which makes it possible for Miller to construct a CSV record-reader, a mapper chain of `put` then `filter`, and a JSON record-writer.
 * `src/miller/clitypes` contains datatypes for the CLI-parser, which was split out to avoid a Go package-import cycle.